Composer in Residence

 Meet the past and present composers in residence at the New Zealand School of Music.

-The appointment is generously funded by Creative New Zealand, with NZSM acting as host organisation.
 The role has been created to foster New Zealand musical composition by providing the appointee with the opportunity to compose full-time.
 The appointee must be resident in Wellington for the full term of employment.
 While there is no obligation of formal teaching at NZSM, some contribution is expected to be made to NZSM’s cultural and academic life, in a manner appropriate to the current composer's personal strengths and preferences.

 The Lilburn Residence Trust has agreed in principle to offer the former home of Douglas Lilburn at 22 Ascot Street, Thorndon to the Composer in Residence for the year.